Ivan-Skenderovic/Particle-Droplet-PBS/README.md

 are used depending on the requirements of the users.
 In this case, the custom models provide droplet size change and temperature data to PD-PBS.
 Both case studies demonstrate how the interface with custom models can be implemented.

+UPDATE v2:
+-Precursor_solution_droplet now contains a detailed particle chemistry model including thermal decomposition.
+-Updated results folder with values from new calculation.
+-An example is added to demonstrate how to plot the results as probability density function -Minor refactoring and deleted unnecessary files.